icons8/free/README.md

 - `shared` — folder with JSON files containing structure and properties of components and styles used from shared libraries.
 - `document.json` — file with document info data.
 - `meta.json` — file with app version, file format, last saved by, when, and other info.
-- `preview.png` — a preview of the file.
+- `preview.webp` — a preview of the file.

 Lunacy has the support for the Sketch format from the very beginning.
 Including both opening and saving such files.
 It's actually a great format with lots of advantages (JSON, everything bundled in a ZIP archive, extensions via UserInfo, a time-proved data structure, and many others) but over time, we've accumulated a long list of drawbacks that have been limiting Lunacy’s growth.